tech2world/simple_shell/README.md

-Certainly!
-Let's organize the README and make necessary corrections:

----

 # Simple Shell

 Simple Shell is a basic command-line interface that emulates the functionality of a Unix shell.
 It was developed as a part of the Alx Software Engineering Programme.